tvdijen/simplesamlphp-module-cmdotcom/README.md

 If the attribute defined above is not available for a user, an error message will be shown, and the user will not be allowed through the filter.
 So make sure that you select an attribute that is available to all users.

-By default the SMS will originate from `CMTelecom`, but this can be changed using the optional `originator` setting.
+By default the SMS will originate from `Example`, but this can be changed using the optional `originator` setting.
 The maximum length is 16 digits for a phonenumber or 11 alphanumerical characters [a-zA-Z0-9].
 Example: 'CMTelecom'.

-Another default is that the OTP received by SMS can be entered within a period of five minutes.
+Another default is that the OTP received by SMS can be entered within a period of three minutes.
 This can be adjusted by configuring the optional `validFor` setting to the number of seconds the code should be valid.

+Finally, it is possible for the OTP code to be automatically pushed to a mobile app.
+To do this, set the optional `allowPush` to `true` and set the `appKey` to match your mobile app.

 Add the filter to your Identity Provider hosted metadata authproc filters list, specifying the attribute you've selected.